Davisa94/APOD_API/README.md

 }
 ```

+NOTE: Deleting a user will also delete all of their reviews.

 # Add a Rating

 The system allows for rating the images between 1-5 stars inclusive.
 To add a rating to the system you need to have, the users `email` , the desired `rating` and the `pictureDate` (the date the picture was featured in APOD)

-the endpoint below is used to add a rating and uses the POST method to add a new rating:
+The endpoint below is used to add a rating and uses the POST method:

 ```http
 /userRating